Python range() Function: Float, List, For loop Examples

 3 5 7 9

-The parameter step in range() can be used to increment /decrement the values.
-By default, it is a positive value 1.
+The parameter step in range() can be used to increment or decrement the values.
+By default, it is a positive value, 1.
 So it will always give incremented values.

-The step value has to be positive incase you want to want incremented values as ouput.
+The step value has to be positive in case you want incremented values as output.

 for i in range(1, 30, 5): print(i, end =" ")